Whoaa512/starred/README.md

 - [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Run Local LLMs on Any Device.
 Open-source and available for commercial use.
 - [openxla/xla](https://github.com/openxla/xla) - A machine learning compiler for GPUs, CPUs, and ML accelerators
 - [ggml-org/llama.cpp](https://github.com/ggml-org/llama.cpp) - LLM inference in C/C++
-- [keepassxreboot/keepassxc](https://github.com/keepassxreboot/keepassxc) - KeePassXC is a cross-platform community-driven port of the Windows application “Keepass Password Safe”.
+- [keepassxreboot/keepassxc](https://github.com/keepassxreboot/keepassxc) - KeePassXC is a cross-platform community-driven port of the Windows application “KeePass Password Safe”.
 - [siara-cc/sqlite_blaster](https://github.com/siara-cc/sqlite_blaster) - Create huge Sqlite indexes at breakneck speeds
 - [rochus-keller/LeanCreator](https://github.com/rochus-keller/LeanCreator) - LeanCreator is a stripped-down version of Qt Creator, easy to build from source on all platforms supported by LeanQt and using BUSY instead of qmake.
 - [ggml-org/whisper.cpp](https://github.com/ggml-org/whisper.cpp) - Port of OpenAI's Whisper model in C/C++